brunoarine/substance-problem-study/README.md

 # The most common traits of substance abuse

-An exploratory analysis of substance abuse among OkCupid users, made with Python and Jupyter Notebook.
+An exploratory analysis of substance abuse among OkCupid users, made with Python, Jupyter Notebook, and Scikit-learn.

 ## Summary